Chloris gayana: Genetic stocks

 There are various genetic varieties of Chloris gayana that exist like Katambora, Pioneer and Callide.
 "Katambora" is an important genetic variety that originates from Zimbabwe.
 It has been found to be more persistent on poorer soil than other genetic varieties.
-Katambora is meant for hay production because it is leafier, finer-stemmed, and produces better dry matter.It is important to note that "Katambora" is diploid type.
+Katambora is meant for hay production because it is leafier, finer-stemmed, and produces better dry matter.
+"Katambora" is diploid type.
 Diploid types of Chloris gayana in general show good frost tolerance, salt tolerance, and drought tolerance.

 A different type of Chloris gayana are tetraploid types.
 Tetraploid types of Chloris gayana have a major characteristic in which they flower late in the season which means the feed quality is maintained longer It has also been determined that tetraploid varieties of Chloris gayana have "higher concentrations of nutrients".
-It is important to note however that both tetraploid and diploid varieties at the pre-flowering stage of growth have "adequate concentrations of nutrients".
+Both tetraploid and diploid varieties at the pre-flowering stage of growth have "adequate concentrations of nutrients".
 Understanding the different genetic varieties of Chloris gayana is beneficial to farmers.
 Knowing the different types will allow a farmer to choose what is best for their situation.